b0rdst31n/SbleedyGonzales/README.md

 - **Custom Exploit Execution**: Easily add new exploits and customize attack parameters.
 - **Detailed Reports**: Generates JSON-based reports for each exploit executed against a target device.
 - **Cross-Platform**: Compatible with Linux-based platforms with Bluetooth support.
+- **Hardware Support**: Easy option to flash the hardware with the necessary firmware.

 ## Supported BLE Exploits